microsoft/botframework-solutions/docs/virtual-assistant/authentication.md

 # Implementing Authentication with your Skill

 When developing your Skill you can use Authentication in the conventional way which will ease testing.
-When your ready to add Skill support for Authentication see the Authentication section of the [Creating a Skill using the Skill Template](./skillenablement.md) documentation.
+When your ready to add Skill support for Authentication see the Authentication section of the [Create a new Skill](../skills/create.md) documentation.